Michaelcn1/TweetsAnalysis/README.md

 c.Put [YOUR KEY PAIR] in the deployment directory with 'fabfile.py'.

-1. On the politician tweets collection server, upload following source files and run:
+1. On the tweets collection server, upload following source files and run:

-	friendship.py                (politician follow each other infor)
+	friendship.py                (users follow each other infor)

-	harvest_data.py              (collect each politician's tweet)
+	harvest_data.py              (collect each user's tweet)

-	harvest_plinfo.py            (collect one tweet for each politician)
+	harvest_plinfo.py            (collect one tweet for each user)

 	fun_make_twitter_request.py  (call twitter API sub function)